Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

 The steps in this document must be also be completed immediately prior to starting a CSM 1.6.0 upgrade.

-Unfortunately, due to the nature of this bug and capabilities of the pruning script, the history of FRUIDs associated to CPUs and GPUs prior to the CSM 1.7.0 release may not be fully accurate.
-Once your system is upgraded to CSM 1.7.0, the accuracy of FRUIDs associated with CPUs and GPUs will be fully restored from that point in time and into the future.
+Unfortunately, because to the nature of this bug and the capabilities of the pruning script, the history of FRUIDs associated to CPUs and GPUs prior to the CSM 1.7.0 release may not be fully accurate.
+After the system is upgraded to CSM 1.7, the FRUIDs associations with CPUs and GPUs will be fully accurate from that point on.
 No other component types were affected by this bug.

 ## Prerequisites